BerrickPhilbin/One-piece-active-directory-lab-finished-project/README.md

 ---

-<h2>🏗️ Overview of Post-Deployment Steps</h2>

-- Step 1 — Designing the Organizational Unit (OU) Structure
-- Step 2 — Creating User Groups & Security Roles
-- Step 3 — Adding One Piece-Themed Users
-- Step 4 — Creating Administrative Accounts

----

 <h2>📝 Step 1: Designing the Organizational Unit (OU) Structure</h2>

 An organized AD structure helps manage permissions, users, and policies.
-For this project, OUs were named after **One Piece factions** to make the environment more engaging.
+For this project, OUs were named after **One Piece crews** to make the environment more engaging.

 **Example OUs Created:**
 - *Straw Hat Pirates*